Interview With Madame Gandhi - Setting Your Pussy Free and Drumming to a New Beat

 The gender-specific struggles that we face today have largely manifested as a result of the way that we have been conditioned by society to conform to certain roles, which influence our masculinity and femininity.
 The whole concept of gender in itself is now largely considered to be a social construct but is being dismantled daily by a new wave of feminist and transgender thinking that is redefining what it means to be a male or a female.
+People like Madame Gandhi are championing the issue int heir art.
 Some of the struggles we are still facing today as men and women are the result of a long history of prejudicial patriarchy, which has mostly been in favor of men’s progress over women’s.
 Thanks to different generations of civil rights activism by women such as the Suffragettes and the LGBTIQ movement, things are much better today than they were in the past.
 One of the struggles that is specific to women and is still a prevalent stigma today is menstruation.
 In an attempt to demystify the taboo of menstruation Canadian Indian poet Rupi Kaur recently ran a photo campaign on Instagram challenging people to rethink their views on menstruation being something shameful.
 In her best-selling book "Milk & Honey" Kaur famously addresses the issue by stating:

 “apparently it is ungraceful of me